-Regarding free, prior and informed consultation, in March 2024 the Ministry of Energy and Mines issued the "Manual for the Operationalization of Free, Prior and Informed Consultation, contained in numeral 7 of Article 57 of the Constitution of the Republic of Ecuador for the Issuance of Administrative Measures in Mining Concessions ("Manual")."
-On March 13, 2024, the Federation of Kañari Organizations of Ecuador filed a claim of unconstitutionality against this Manual, which has not been admitted to date.
+Regarding free, prior and informed consultation, in March 2024 the Ministry of Energy and Mines issued the Manual for the Operationalization of Free, Prior and Informed Consultation, contained in numeral 7 of Article 57 of the Constitution of the Republic of Ecuador for the Issuance of Administrative Measures in Mining Concessions "(the "Manual")".
+On March 13, 2024, the Confederation of Indigenous Nationalities of Ecuador (CONAIE) filed a claim of unconstitutionality against this Manual, which has not been admitted to date.